petrichorsystems/monome-snd/README.md

-# norns
+# monome-snd

 monome raspberry-pi hat

 ## Directories

 - `scripts`: bash scripts for easy staging and compilation of code
-- `configs`: norns-specific device tree overlay and linux kernel configuration
+- `configs`: monome-snd-specific device tree overlay and linux kernel configuration

 ## Building
 The building and installing process could be broken up into smaller